mia-platform/documentation/docs/marketplace/overview_marketplace.md

 * **[Infrastructure Resources](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_infrastructure_resource.md)**: custom objects that are not part of the standard Console supported resources.

+* **[Extensions](/console/company-configuration/extensions.md)**: custom page that enhances Console capabilities by integrating it into the sidebar navigation.

 :::info

 Mia-Platform supported Templates and Example source code is open source software, hosted on public Git repositories.